fyodorovich/Timebank-Toolkit/Organisation.md

 [Collaboration for Office groups, remote teams, and ad-hoc groups](Collaboration.html)

 **What is the difference between Cloud Backup and Cloud Storage?**

 Cloud Backups are services designed to store entire hard drives, except for the operating system.
 They aren't designed for day-to-day activity.
 You only access your backup if you need to retrieve and replace your lost or damaged document.

-Cloud Storage is for day to day use.
-This is where you'd place all the files that you want to work on and share with others.
+Cloud Storage is the cloud version of your hard drive where you'd place all the files that you want to work on and share with others.

 ``TIP`` Documents that are in the cloud don’t really need an external backup service.